Global Cultures and Languages Department (GCL)

 World Language Education: Field Experience II

 This course is designed to equip teacher candidates to understand theoretical and research-based foundations of world language instruction.
-Through an integrated practicum experience at a local school, candidates will learn about the complex processes of planning discipline-specific world language instruction, engaging students in learning, and assessing student learning.
-Candidates will further develop understanding and practices related to the topics of teacher performance assessment (edTPA), professionalism, and classroom management.
-A multi-day, consistent schedule (typically 3 consecutive half days) in the field experience classroom will be established by the course instructor in consultation with the teacher candidate and the cooperating teacher.
+Through an integrated practicum experience at a local school, candidates learn about the complex processes of planning discipline-specific world language instruction, engaging students in learning, and assessing student learning.
+Candidates further develop understanding and practices related to the topics of teacher performance assessment (edTPA), professionalism, and classroom management.
+A multi-day, consistent schedule (typically 3 consecutive half days) in the field experience classroom is established by the course instructor in consultation with the teacher candidate and the cooperating teacher.
 Prerequisite: GCL 300; concurrent enrollment with GCL 420; admission to teacher education; junior standing.
 Consent of department.
 Offered Fall.

 GCL 398 Cr.1-3